Cell Death and Inflammatory Signalling

 Overview

-The Cell Death and Inflammatory Signalling group aims to identify new molecules that regulate cell death and inflammatory signalling.
-We also seek to establish whether cell death signalling can be inhibited therapeutically to treat inflammatory disease or triggered to promote antimicrobial responses.
+The Cell Death and Inflammatory Signalling Research group aims to identify new molecules that regulate cell death and inflammatory signalling.
+The team also seek to establish whether cell death signalling can be inhibited therapeutically to treat inflammatory disease or triggered to promote antimicrobial responses.

-Dr Lawlor and her team investigate the cross-talk between programmed cell death and inflammatory signalling pathways in disease.
-In particular, the laboratory studies how cell death induces activation of the NLRP3 inflammasome.
+Group head, Associate Professor Kate Lawlor and her team investigate the cross-talk between programmed cell death and inflammatory signalling pathways in disease.
+In particular, the team study how cell death induces activation of the NLRP3 inflammasome.
 Inflammasomes activate pro-inflammatory proteins Interleukin-1β (IL-1β) and IL-18 and induce a lytic form of cell death, called pyroptosis.
 This activity is critical for clearance of microbial organisms by the immune system.
-However, excess IL-1β activity can exacerbate rare hereditary autoinflammatory syndromes and common diseases, such as rheumatoid arthritis, type 2 diabetes and cancer.
+However, excess IL-1β activity can exacerbate rare hereditary auto-inflammatory syndromes and common diseases, such as rheumatoid arthritis, type 2 diabetes and cancer.

 + Read more